 You can also DIY a hot towel shave at home by following these steps.
 You just might want to stick with a traditional razor unless you’re already a straight razor pro.

 How do I ask for a hot towel shave?

 Everyone performs their hot towel shave a little differently, so call your local barber ahead of time if you’re unsure whether their shop offers this service.

 Hot towel shaves can be offered under different names.
 At some barbershops, every shave is a hot towel shave.
 At other shops, it’s an add-on to their services.

-Because there can be variation in hot towel shaves, pricing and appointment length can also vary a lot.
+Because there can be variations in hot towel shaves, pricing and appointment length can also vary a lot.
 The amount of time your shave takes will depend on your barber’s process and experience.
 Along with these variables, the types of products that your barber uses will affect the final cost of a typical men’s cut.